YashSawariya/YashSawariya/README.md

 # 👋 Hi there!
-I'm Manish Dahiya.
+I'm Yash Sawariya.
 ###

 ## 🚀 About Me
 #### Hello there!
-I'm Manish Dahiya, a passionate and detail-oriented full-stack developer with a love for turning ideas into functional and efficient software solutions.
+I'm Yash Sawariya, a passionate and detail-oriented full-stack developer with a love for turning ideas into functional and efficient software solutions.

 *    💻 I specialize in full-stack development, bringing proficiency in both front-end and back-end technologies.